w314/notes/javaNotes/oop.md

 - risky, may result in `ClassCastException` if the object being cast is not actually an instance of the subclass
 - use `instanceof` operater to check before downcasting

-EXAMPLE
-method overloading - temperature converter working with both integers, doubles or string

-method overriding - speak method implemented differently in Animal subspecies

 ### Encapsulation

-`Encapsulation` means **restricting access to data members** by using access modifiers and getter/setter methods
+`Encapsulation` means **restricting access to data members** by using:

+- access modifiers
+- getter/setter methods

 > Describe encapsulation and how would you use it in a project?